Allow me to introduce you to your new favorite summer pick me up…

 First – a note on this method.
 You’ll find various recommendations for the right ratio of coffee grounds to water.
 I honestly think that you’ve got to play around a little to find the right one for you.
 Just know that the intention is to make a concentrated brew, meant for dilution with water or milk or unicorn tears – whatever you prefer.
 The stronger you make it, the longer the batch will last you.

 For my 3 cup (12 oz) french press, I add a generous 3/4 cup of grounds.
 This produces a nice strong brew that I very lightly dilute with milk.
-You may find that you prefer more or less than that.
-Don’t worry, I promise this will be your first of many batches.
+You may find that you prefer more or less than that – if you’re not sure, you might want to read Chefsteps French Press Coffee instructions for a bit of extra guidance.
+Don’t worry though, I promise this will be your first of many batches.
 You’ll have plenty of opportunity to find your perfect ratio.

 Add room temperature water and coffee grounds to your french press.
 Stir until the grounds are thoroughly saturated.
 Now put the top on but don’t plunge!
 Just set it on your counter for 12-18 hours (I strongly prefer an 18 hour brew).
 THEN plunge the grounds to the bottom and store in the fridge.